-Vancouver’s Mark Anthony Group is selling the rights to its ready-to-drink (RTD) brands in Canada to Labatt for US$350 million, or about $466 million Canadian.
+Vancouver’s Mark Anthony Group is selling the Canadian rights to its ready-to-drink (RTD) brands to Labatt for US$350 million, or about $466 million Canadian.
 Those brands include Mike’s Hard Lemonade, Palm Bay, Okanagan Premium Ciders and Stanley Park Beers.

 The transaction enables the company to focus on its wine and spirits businesses.
 Mark Anthony Group founder and CEO Anthony von Mandl will retain ownership of the company’s Okanagan Valley wineries, which include Mission Hill, CedarCreek, Martin’s Lane and CheckMate.